popolony2k/tardis-lib/README.md

 # tardis-lib
-Technical And Rapid Development Integrated Software is a set of open source libraries written in C and C++ to be used in several platforms.
+Technical Advanced Rapid Data Interchanging Systems is a set of open source libraries written in C and C++ to be used in several platforms.